What your boss or HR won’t tell you … moving up the corporate ladder

 Everyone in your company or at the recruiting event wants the same thing.
 To land that great job.
 Move up the corporate ladder and move fast!

 Why?
 How can this happen?
 I put my head down and executed, but didn't find a way to stand out from the crowd.
-Just like me, my teammates all executed and were successful.
+Just like me, my teammates all performed and were successful.